topdreg/fgc-map/README.md

 A marker here is highlighted by hovering over its list item in the navigation bar.

 ![](infowindow.png)
 Infowindow is displayed due to clicking on the marker directly.
 The infowindow could also be opened by clicking on an item in the navigation bar.
+Additionally, the letter 'O' has been entered into the search bar, narrowing the number of markers and names that appear.

 ![](sidebar-hide.png)